-For additional information regarding financial aid programs, please contact the Financial Aid Office by phone at (510) 567-6174.
+For additional information regarding financial aid programs, please contact the Financial Aid Office by email at financialaid@sum.edu.

 CONSUMER INFORMATION

 As an institution that participates in federal and state financial aid programs, the following consumer information is made available to all students at SUM Bible College and Theological Seminary in accordance with federal regulations in the Higher Education Act of 1965, as amended.
 Each topic listed gives a brief description of the information that must be disclosed and explains how it can be obtained.